hdrake/xwmb_examples/README.md

 ### SOSE tutorial

 Download first the `march` netcdf file in [https://zenodo.org/records/18681726] and place it in the data/ directory.
-Optionally, you can also download the `january` dataset
+Optionally, you can also download the `january` dataset.

 ## Install xwmb